 There are numerous avalanche course providers in Colorado and throughout the U.S. The below links will allow you to search for course offerings in your area:

 Know Before You Go (KBYG) is a free avalanche awareness program.
 In light of the COVID-19 pandemic, these courses will be offered as pre-recorded videos, or virtually.
 You can request a KBYG presentation here:

 KBYG to Work provides proper training to help keep those working in avalanche terrain safe.
 Thousands of people work in and around avalanche terrain throughout the United States from mining, utility services, and road maintenance to other industrial applications.
 To request a KBYG to Work training contact us.

-The avalanche forecast is made up of several components, and relies on the North American Avalanche Danger Scale to communicate avalanche hazard.
+The avalanche forecast is made up of several components and relies on the North American Avalanche Danger Scale to communicate avalanche hazards.
 The links below will take you to tutorials on these key elements.

 North American Avalanche Danger Scale

 There are different kinds of avalanches, and each has different considerations and associated risks.
 The links below will help you learn more about these avalanches as they are presented in the avalanche forecast.

 Below is a list of avalanche awareness topics and online resources and classes.
 They range from short video clips to more in-depth online learning platforms.

 Things to Look for in the Field (aka Red Flags)

 - How to practice an avalanche rescue, non-motorized travel